longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ------

-### If I want to touch ui from another thread can I touch directly?
+### If I want to touch UI from another thread can I touch directly?
 What will happen if I do so?
 On the Android platform, applications operate, by default, on one thread.
 This thread is called the UI thread.
 It is often called that because this single thread displays the user interface and listens for events that occur when the user interacts with the app.

 Developers quickly learn that if code running on that thread hogs that single thread and prevents user interaction (for more than 5 seconds), it causes Android to throw up the infamous Android Not Responsive (ANR) error.